List of 2022 FIFA World Cup controversies: Opening ceremony and anthem

 In the weeks before the tournament began, singers Dua Lipa and Shakira announced that they had refused to perform at the opening ceremony and collaborate on the tournament anthem due to human rights violations implemented by the Emirate's internal policies.
 British singer Rod Stewart said he turned down a substantial offer to perform in the country: "They offered me a lot of money, more than a million dollars, to perform there [in Qatar].
 I turned it down.
 It's not right to go there."
-In addition, the league's ambassador, David Beckham, was criticized by the LGBT community in the United Kingdom for lending his face to the event in exchange for $10 million.
-Talking about the fact former Spice Girls member Melanie C, arguing that it is "complex" for sports to change culture when so much money is involved.
+In addition, the league's ambassador, David Beckham, was criticised by the LGBT community in the United Kingdom for lending his face to the event in exchange for $10 million.
+Discussing Beckham's involvement, former Spice Girls member Melanie C said that it is "complex" for sports to change culture when so much money is involved.
 British singer Robbie Williams defended his choice to participate as a guest at the opening event, stating: "I don't condone any abuses of human rights anywhere.
 But, that being said, if we're not condoning human rights abuses anywhere, then it would be the shortest tour the world has ever known. [...]
 You get this microscope that goes 'okay, these are the baddies, and we need to rally against them'...
 I think that the hypocrisy there is that if we take that case in this place, we need to apply that unilaterally to the world.
 Then if we apply that unilaterally to the world, nobody can go anywhere".

 After the announcement of the collaboration for the World Cup anthem "Tukoh Taka", performed by Trinidadian rapper Nicki Minaj, Colombian singer Maluma, and Lebanese singer Myriam Fares, the three artists have been affected by a great deal of controversy for choosing to be paid to sing a song in an Emirate whose internal policies involve the violation of human rights, women's rights, LGBT rights, as well as the support of slavery and child exploitation.
-Singer Maluma replied to the charge by declaring: "it’s something I can’t resolve; [...]
-It’s not something that I actually have to be involved with.
-I’m here enjoying my music and the beautiful life, playing soccer too".
+Singer Maluma replied to the charge by declaring: "it's something I can't resolve; [...]
+It's not something that I actually have to be involved with.
+I'm here enjoying my music and the beautiful life, playing soccer too".

 American actor Morgan Freeman was criticised on social media by media outlets for participating in the tournament's opening ceremony, with references made to his acting performance as Nelson Mandela in the dedicated film Invictus (2009).